JuliaLang/www_old.julialang.org/blog/_posts/GSoC 2017 project A Wrapper for the FEniCS Finite Element Toolbox.md

 vtkfile << U.pyobject #exports the solution to a vtkfile

 ```
 Apart from just defining the problem, we can also access and save the arrays corresponding to various variational forms.
+These return an [array type](https://docs.julialang.org/en/latest/stdlib/arrays/)
 We can do this as follows :

 ```julia
 a = dot(grad(u),grad(v))*dx #this sets up the variatonal form from the previous problem